ColTheDeveloper/task-management-api/README.md

     - Can create, update, delete, and fetch their own tasks.
   - **Admin**:
     - Can create, update, delete, and fetch their own tasks.
-    - Can create, update, delete, and fetch tasks for other users.
+    - Can update, delete, and fetch tasks for other users.
   - **Manager**:
     - Can create, update, and fetch their own tasks.
-    - Can create, update, and fetch tasks for other users.
+    - Can update, and fetch tasks for other users.
     - Cannot delete tasks for other users, only their own tasks.

 - **Permissions**: